BlackRookSoftware/ArcheText/README.md

 ...but that way isn't nearly as human-readable.

-If you so wished, you could create a structure without any fields in it, like so:
+If you wished, you could create a structure without any fields in it, like so:

 	object "Empty";